Spyro the Dragon (PlayStation)

 Miscellaneous Text Strings

-This... unusual piece of text occurs immediately after the above string, also grouped in with the other world names.
+This... unusual piece of text is grouped in with the world names.
 This was clearly intended as a joke on Insomniac's part... although could you imagine if there actually was a Thigh Masters world?

-Grouped in with the graphics displayed on the title screen, 2 unused life icons can be found.
-The first of these depicts a Spyro's severed head in typical platformer fashion, more closely resembling the counters used in the second and third games than the 3D modelled head used for the life counter in the final game.
+Grouped in with the graphics displayed on the title screen is an unused life icon.
+This icon depicts Spyro's severed head in typical platformer fashion, more closely resembling the counters used in the second and third games than the 3D modelled head used for the life counter in the final game.
 Spyro's head is superimposed onto a metal plate with several cavities around its edge; apparently intended to hold the same life orbs which orbit the life counter in the final game.
 This graphic is also briefly seen in an early trailer for the game.

 The "WAD" file contains all of the audio resources in the game, but a small number are rendered unused throughout the entire game.